trambarhq/relaks-media-capture-example/README.md

 }
 ```

-We want to record both audio and video, with the front-facing camera as the preferred source (i.e. we want its input initially).
+We want to record both audio and video, with the front-facing camera as the preferred source.
 We also want the object to monitor the audio volume.

 `renderAsync()` is where the main action takes place: